Simonmaribo/nuxt-technical-case/README.md

 Implement a container component that shows the cards inside it horizontally overflow, and add buttons/arrows so the user can scroll without using the scrollbar.

-Consider creating more than the container component to make the code base more readable, for-example create a campaign card component.
+Consider creating more than the container component to make the code base more readable, for-example create a campaign card component, and applying a bit of css to make it more than just plain html elements.

 *Tip: nuxt.js auto imports using filename of the file in the `components`*